Skip to content

 • ABC expects to use the equipment for 18 months and so is reasonably certain to exercise all four renewal options.

-• The expected lease term is greater than 12 months so ABC would not be able to elect the short-term lease exception.
+• The expected lease term is greater than 12 months so ABC would not be able to elect the short-term lease exemption.

-So, even though the facts are the same in both scenarios, the first scenario results in no lease asset or liability being booked while the second scenario results in a lease asset and liability being booked!
-So, pay close attention to how clients are making these assessments.
+So, even though the facts are the same in both scenarios, the first scenario results in no lease asset or liability being booked while the second scenario results in a lease asset and liability being booked.
+Pay close attention to how clients are making these assessments.

-Watch our free on-demand webcast designed to provide an overview of the new lease guidance, and focuses on those provisions representing major substantive changes to financial reporting.
+Watch our free on-demand webcast for an overview of the ASC 842 lease standard.
 Emphasis includes areas such as lease definition, lease classification, balance sheet presentation, transition, lease term, lease payment, lessee accounting, implementation considerations and disclosure requirements.
-The discussion includes illustrative examples and demonstrations.
-Watch now.

 More answers